Product Unit Conversions

 If you check none of the boxes then the stocked unit is the only unit involved in the storage metric calculation.

-The dropdown under the Consignment and Storage columns allows you to choose how metrics will be used in each of these cases.
+The dropdown under the Inwards, Outwards, and Storage columns allows you to choose how metrics will be used in each of these cases.

 Metric Resolution set to Cascade for consignment metrics, and Compound for storage metrics.